pnp/AdaptiveCards-Templates/samples/timeline-holidays/README.md

 ## Summary

-Design for showing a timeline with upcoming events
+Design for showing a timeline with upcoming events.

 ![picture of the extension in action](assets/card.png)